NetworkBlockDevice/nbd/doc/proto.md

       - 16 bits, `NBD_INFO_DESCRIPTION`
       - String: description of the export, *length - 2* bytes

+    * `NBD_INFO_BLOCK_SIZE` (3)

+      Represents the server's advertised block sizes; see the "Block sizes" section for more details on what these values represent, and on constraints on their values.
+The server MAY send this info whether or not the client has negotiated `NBD_OPT_BLOCK_SIZE`, and SHOULD send this info if it intends to enforce block sizes other than the defaults.
+The *length* MUST be 14, and the reply payload is interpreted as:

+      - 16 bits, `NBD_INFO_BLOCK_SIZE`
+      - 32 bits, minimum block size
+      - 32 bits, preferred block size
+      - 32 bits, maximum block size

 * `NBD_REP_ERR_UNKNOWN`

     The requested export is not available.

+### `BLOCK_SIZE` extension

+Some servers are able to make optimizations, such as opening files with O_DIRECT, if they know that the client will obey a particular minimum block size, where it must fall back to safer but slower code if the client might send unaligned requests.
+To facilitate optimum coordination between client and server, a `BLOCK_SIZE` extension is envisioned, which adds one new option request.

+Note that a client MAY obey non-default block sizes even without advertising intent or even when the server does not advertise block sizes; and that a server MAY advertise block sizes even when a client does not advertise intent.
+Therefore, the use of this option is independent of whether the server uses `NBD_INFO_BLOCK_SIZE`, as documented in the `INFO` extension.

+* `NBD_OPT_BLOCK_SIZE`

+    The client wishes to inform the server of its intent to obey block sizes.
+The option request has no additional data.

+    The server MUST reply with `NBD_REP_ACK`, after which point the client SHOULD use `NBD_OPT_GO` rather than `NBD_OPT_EXPORT_NAME`, and the server SHOULD include `NBD_INFO_BLOCK_SIZE` in its reply.
+    If successfully negotiated, and the server advertises block sizes, the client MUST NOT send unaligned requests.

+    For backwards compatibility, clients SHOULD be prepared to also handle `NBD_REP_ERR_UNSUP`, which means the server SHOULD NOT be advertising block sizes, and the client MAY assume the server will honor default block sizes.

 ### `WRITE_ZEROES` extension